Will Rowlands

-William Michael Colin Rowlands (born 19 September 1991) is a professional rugby union player who plays as a lock for Top 14 club Racing 92.
+William Michael Colin Rowlands (born 19 September 1991) is a professional rugby union player who plays as a lock.
 Born in England, he represented Wales at international level after qualifying on ancestry grounds.

 Early life

 Rowlands was born in Hammersmith.
 He went to the Dragon School, Oxford then Rugby School.
 He studied Economics & Management at Pembroke College, Oxford and then studied Business, Administration and Management at Warwick University whilst playing for Wasps Rugby.

 During his time at Oxford University, Rowlands played in the Varsity Matches of 2012 and 2013.

 On both occasions, Rowlands finished on the winning side with Oxford University RFC defeating their Light Blue counterparts 26-19 and 33-15, respectively.

 Club career

 Wasps

 He made his Wasps debut in the 2012/13 season's Anglo-Welsh Cup match against Leicester Tigers.

 He signed a first-team contract with Wasps before the 2014/15 season, having graduated from the Wasps Academy.

 Rowlands spent much of the 2015/16 season after the 2015 Rugby World Cup on loan to RFU Championship side Jersey Reds, before returning to Wasps to answer an injury crisis in the second row.
 He made his Aviva Premiership debut away at Saracens, and gone on to make another six first team appearances.
 Rowlands enjoyed more first team game time during the 2016–17 season than in any of his previous campaigns with Wasps, making 14 appearances and scoring two tries.

 As his time at Wasps went on, his appearances went up from season to season, playing 20 games in the 2017–18 Premiership Rugby season, scoring one try, and 28 in the 2018-19 Premiership Rugby season, scoring two tries.
 His efforts earned him the Players' Player of the Season award at the Club's annual End of Season Awards.

 During the COVID-19 disrupted 2019-20 Premiership Rugby season, Rowlands made 18 appearances for Wasps, scoring two further tries.
 In his final season for Wasps, the 2020-21 Premiership Rugby season, Rowlands played on 19 further occasion, scoring two further tries.